Cairo’s cultural offerings

 Cairo is so spoiled with places to eat and unique Egyptian foods to try that it’s practically foodie heaven!
 Whether it’s traditional food or western chains that you’re after, rest assured that the meat served is fully halal.

-Here are some popular Egyptian dishes that are hugely popular in Cairo:
+Here are some traditional Egyptian dishes that are hugely popular in Cairo:

 - Koshary: Egypt’s national dish and an absolute must-try street food sold widely across Cairo.
 It contains a mix of lentils, rice and macaroni, topped with tomato sauce and chickpeas and garlic vinegar.